griffinbank/titan/doc/source/index.html.md

 (defapp app-routes)
 ```

-Although Titan doesn't have any preferences as to which routing engine
-you use, it does care where you store your main application request handler.
-For
-many simple web applications, this main handler will either be the routing table
-itself, or a seperate var in which the routing table has been wrapped with a
-middleware layer.
-In the included example code, the `app-routes` var
-is the relevant primary handler.

 Titan expects you to wrap your application's main handler in the `defapp` macro,
 located in the `titan.app` namespace.
 The `defapp` macro is used to store
-your primary application handler in the `titan.app/app` atom (allowing other
+your primary application handler in the `titan.app/app` atom, which allows
-parts of Titan to know where to find it without having to know anything about
+Titan to know where to find it without having to know the details of your
-your application structure).
-Any re-loading of the namespace including the
+your application structure.
+Re-loading the namespace including the `defapp`
-`defapp` macro will reset the `app` atom's contents.
+macro will reset the `app` atom's contents.

 #### Starting the Titan server